Efficient Frontier Definition

-By using the above table, if we plot the risk on X-axis and the Return on Y-axis, we get a graph which looks as follows and is called the efficient frontier, sometimes also referred to as the Markowitz bullet.
+By using the above table, if we plot the risk on X-axis and the Return on Y-axis, we get a graph that looks as follows and is called the efficient frontier, sometimes also referred to as the Markowitz bullet.

-In this illustration, we have assumed that the portfolio consists of only two assets A1 and A2 for the sake of simplicity and easy understanding.
-We can in a similar fashion construct a portfolio for multiple assets and plot it to attain the frontier.
-In the above graph, any points outside to the frontier are inferior to the portfolio on the efficient frontier because they offer same return with higher risk or lesser return with the same amount of risk as those portfolios on the frontier.
+In this illustration, we have assumed that the portfolio consists of only two assets A1 and A2, for the sake of simplicity and easy understanding.
+We can, in a similar fashion, construct a portfolio for multiple assets and plot it to attain the frontier.
+In the above graph, any points outside to the frontier are inferior to the portfolio on the efficient frontier because they offer the same return with higher risk or lesser return with the same amount of risk as those portfolios on the frontier.

 From the above graphical representation of efficient frontier, we can arrive at two logical conclusions:

 - The efficient frontier is not a straight line.
 It is curved.
 It is concaved to the Y-axis.

 Assumptions of the Efficient Frontier Model

 - Investors are rational and have knowledge about all the facts of the markets.
 This assumption implies that all the investors are vigilant enough to understand the stock movements, predict returns, and invest accordingly.
 That also means that this model assumes all investors to be on the same page as far as knowledge of the markets is concerned.

 - All investors have a common goal, and that is to avoid the risk because they are risk-averse and maximize the return as far as possible and practicable.

 - There are not many investors who would affect the market price.